pegahchavoshi/Financial-Risk-Analysis/README.md

 # Introduction
 This report provides an in-depth financial analysis of Netflix, focusing on the company's performance over the past decade and its prospects for the future.
 The report also examines the risks associated with Netflix's business model and how the company can mitigate these risks.

-# Background and Literature Review
-Netflix was founded in 1997 and started as an online DVD rental and delivery company.
-By 2007, the company had shifted its primary focus to online streaming of its video library.
-Netflix has grown significantly since then and now has over 209 million subscribers in more than 190 countries.
-The company has also won several awards, including two Oscars.

 # Business Model
 Netflix operates through different segments, including domestic and international streaming, and domestic DVD.
 The company's revenue comes primarily from subscriptions, which is also the company's main source of risk.